brumar/onionizer/README.md

 Middlewares, on the other hand, are a great way to share code between projects that revolves around the same API (cf this [2022 pycon talk](https://www.youtube.com/watch?v=_t7GxTbKocc) where the author explain and demonstrates how the WSGI spec which defines the signature of python web applications allows to share code between frameworks when using middlewares.

-### conclusion

 When the very same API is used by many projects, I think it's a good idea to provide a framework to help code authors (yourself included) to build their own middlewares without having to write raw decorators.
 Onionizer lets you bootstrap this framework.

-For cross-cutting concerns, I think it's better to use raw decorators as they will be usable everywhere and not only in the context of your project that uses onionizer.

 ## Gotchas